itsjesushx/TheSushiRoles/README.md

 ## Poisoner
 ### **Faction: Impostors**
 The Poisoner is an Impostor, that can bite other player.
-Poisoned players die after a configurable amount of time.\
+Poisoned players die after a configurable amount of time\
+The Poisoner can also place blind traps in the map, if a player steps on them, they can't use Vent or report buttons (Clicking a body even if you are blind won't work either) and won't see anything.\
 \
 **NOTE:**
 - If a poisoned player is still alive when a meeting is being called, they die at the start of the meeting.